-We will send out a cabin list the first night of camp, which will include the names of your camper's counselors.
-One of your camper's counselors will write to you at the end of the session.
-The letter will discuss your camper, their activities and how they did with their cabin mates.
+We will send out a cabin list on the first night of camp, which will include the names of your camper's counselors and cabinmates.
+One of your camper's counselors will write a summer recap letter to you at the end of the session.
+The letter will discuss your camper, their activities, how they did with their cabinmates and areas of growth they experienced.
 All other communication should go through our camp office or camp director.